 Options for Taking An RMD When Your Account is Illiquid

-2020 brings changes to the Required Minimum Distribution rules, such as anyone under 70.5 may now wait until they turn 72 to begin taking mandatory withdrawals from their pre-tax retirement plans.
+2023 brings changes to the Required Minimum Distribution rules, such as anyone under 70.5 may now wait until they turn 73 to begin taking mandatory withdrawals from their pre-tax retirement plans.
 One thing that has not changed is the 50% penalty for not taking a timely RMD.
 As an IRA custodian that specializes in holding alternative investments, many of our clients hold illiquid assets.
-If you are a client that needs to take an RMD, but find yourself with insufficient cash in your account you still have options.
+If you are a client that needs to take an RMD but finds yourself with insufficient cash in your account, you still have options.

 First, if you are new to self-directing your IRA, consider leaving sufficient cash reserves in your account when making an investment.
-Many alternative investments have related expenses that should be paid out of the undirected cash in your account, in addition to the administrative fees associated with managing your account.
+Many alternative investments have related expenses that should be paid out of the undirected cash in your account and the administrative fees associated with managing your account.

-If this is not an option then this next suggestion may be useful.
+If this is not an option, then this next suggestion may be useful.
 Do you have another pre-tax retirement plan with cash or assets which can be easily liquidated?
-You are not required to draw your RMDs from each account that you hold; instead, you can take your entire RMD from another existing account that you hold.
+You are not required to draw your RMDs from each account you hold; instead, you can take your entire RMD from another account you hold.

 Find An Alternate Route